 Currently, China’s building material galvanizing units primarily produce regular spangled steel sheets, which are widely accepted in the market, while the production of spangle-free steel sheets is too low.
 However, regular spangled steel sheets are prone to intergranular corrosion and have inferior corrosion resistance compared to spangle-free sheets, making them less ideal as substrates for pre-painted coils.
 Additionally, the addition of lead to the zinc ingots results in high lead content in the zinc layer, which is not environmentally friendly, hence the need to promote spangle-free steel sheets.

-(8) Incomplete Production Statistics Affect Market Research
+(8) Incomplete Production Statistics Affect Market Research.Steel fireproof door compliance.

 Many market research reports lack data on private enterprises, and incomplete statistics pose significant challenges to market research, sometimes even leading to incorrect conclusions that affect decision-making.
 China has built several world-class hot-dip galvanizing units and introduced some hot-dip galvanizing production software, capable of producing building material galvanized sheets, home appliance galvanized sheets, and some car galvanized sheets.
 However, further in-depth research on galvanizing processes is needed, with more efforts in developing and innovating technologies.